dellanox/0x03-twitter_kafka-stream/README.md

 from the JSON structure, and then writes the processed data to separate S3 buckets based on the topic.

-####topic.py:
+#### topic.py:

 This script manages Kafka topics.
-It uses the KafkaAdminClient to create new Kafka topics for "Politics," "Health," and "School" if they don't already exist.
+It uses the KafkaAdminClient to check if topics exist, and creates newKafka topics for "Politics," "Health," and "School" if they don't already exist.
 It also lists consumer groups and displays cluster information.
 There's commented-out code for deleting topics and describing topic configurations.